I was wrong! Watermarks are not useless! Keep reading to learn why.

-In general terms, AC’s research was way more complete than mine and I have to say: thank you AC for pointing me in the right direction!
+As you can see, AC’s research was way more thorough than mine.
+That’s why I have to say: thank you AC for pointing me in the right direction!

-One more thing: I still need to point out that neither AC nor I are lawyers, so please don’t take this information as legal advice.
-If you have questions about copyright or legal issues about your creative work, talk to a local lawyer, preferably someone that specializes in your legal matter.
+I still need to point out that neither AC nor I are lawyers.
+Please, don’t take this information as legal advice!
+If you have questions about copyright or legal issues about your creative work, talk to a local lawyer.

 And that is how watermarks do serve a purpose.
-Yes, they get in the way and still don’t provide a clear way to track exposure, but they can help you protect your work.
+Yes, they get in the way.
+No, they don’t provide a clear way to track exposure.
+However, they can help protect your work.
 Of course, this protection is even better if you register your images with the copyright authority in your country.